harshita2201301024/obsidian/data/Daily Notes/2024/August/05-August-2024-Monday.md

 7. Tejas design review - 2 hour
 8. Pending Localisation - 1 hour
 9. screen freeze on tab change
-10. All should not come on delegation detail, if no dropdown
+10. All should not come on delegation detail, if no dropdown - done
 11. required error fix on clone
 12. dropdown enable on delegation detail
 13. checkbox design in dropdown